Influence of a mass transfer stability criterion on double white dwarf populations: Discussion: Stable RLOF versus mechanism

-{The $\gamma-$mechanism suggested by \citet{nelemans2000} has been studied in many previous works (e.g. \citealt{toonen2012,toonen2017}), and the observed properties of DWDs can be well reproduced in $\gamma-$mechanism.
-The main argument for this mechanism is that there is no clear physical explanation as mentioned before.
+{The $\gamma-$mechanism suggested by \citet{nelemans2000} has been studied in many previous works (e.g., \citealt{toonen2012,toonen2017}) and the observed properties of DWDs can be well reproduced in $\gamma-$mechanism.
+The main argument for this mechanism is that there is no clear physical explanation (as mentioned previously).
 An alternative solution for the formation of DWDs is that substituting the $\gamma-$mechanism to stable but non-conservative mass transfer \citep{woods2012}, as investigated in this work.
 As pointed out by \citet{toonen2012}, the stable non-conservative mass transfer may have an effect alike the $\gamma-$description.
-Here we give a brief discussion about the similarity between the two mechanisms. }
+Here, we offer a brief discussion on the similarity between the two mechanisms. }

-{The governing equation of $\gamma-$mechanism can be expressed as
+{The governing equation of $\gamma-$mechanism can be expressed as:

 where $\Delta J_{\rm lost}$ is the difference value between the initial and final orbital angular momentum, and the dimensionless parameter of $\gamma$ is adopted around $1.5-1.75$ \citep{nelemans2005}.
-Then the change of orbital separation determined by Eq. (\ref{eq:23}) becomes a function of the initial and final masses of the binary components.
-Note that it may give a widened orbit after the ejection of CE.
-On the other hand, the angular momentum loss caused by stable non-conservative mass transfer in Eq. (\ref{eq:11}) can also be expressed as \citep{postnov2014}
+Then, the change of orbital separation determined by Eq. \ref{eq:23} becomes a function of the initial and final masses of the binary components.
+We note that it may give a widened orbit after the ejection of CE.
+On the other hand, the angular momentum loss caused by stable non-conservative mass transfer in Eq. \ref{eq:11} can also be expressed as \citep{postnov2014}

-Comparing Eqs. (\ref{eq:23}) and (\ref{eq:24}), we see that the orbital angular momentum loss of the $\gamma-$mechanism and non-conservative mass transfer is within an order of magnitude.
-It may suggest that the $\gamma-$mechanism and stable non-conservative mass transfer have similar effects on the change of orbital separation.}
+Comparing Eqs. \ref{eq:23} and \ref{eq:24}, we see that the orbital angular momentum loss of the $\gamma-$mechanism and non-conservative mass transfer is within one order of magnitude.
+This may suggest that the $\gamma-$mechanism and stable non-conservative mass transfer have similar effects on the change of orbital separation.}